EleutherAI/aria/README.md

     --save_dir <dir-to-save-results>
 ```

 Since the model has not been post-trained with instruction tuning or RLHF (similar to pre-instruct GPT models), it is very sensitive to input quality and performs best when prompted with well-played music.
-To get sample MIDI files, see the `example-prompts/` directory or explore the Aria-MIDI dataset.
+To get prompt MIDI files, see the `example-prompts/` directory, explore the [Aria-MIDI](https://huggingface.co/datasets/loubb/aria-midi) dataset, or transcribe your own files using [piano-transcription model](https://github.com/EleutherAI/aria-amt).
 For a full list of sampling options: `aria generate -h`.
 If you wish to do inference on the CPU, please see the platform-agnostic implementation on our HuggingFace page [link].

+### Intended Use and Limitations

+Aria performs best when **continuing existing piano MIDI files** rather than generating music from scratch.
+While multi-track tokenization and generation are supported, the model was trained primarily on **single-track expressive piano performances**, and we recommend using single-track inputs for optimal results.

+Due to the high representation of popular classical works (e.g., Chopin) in the training data and the difficulty of complete deduplication, the model may **memorize or closely reproduce** such pieces.
+For more original outputs, we suggest prompting Aria with **lesser-known works or your own compositions**.

 ### Inference (MIDI embeddings)